RHP Ross needs Tommy John surgery, Nats say

 Baker said the procedure will take place on Wednesday in Texas.

-The Nationals had placed Ross on the 10-day disabled list on Friday.
+The Nationals placed Ross on the 10-day disabled list on Friday.

-He had left his last start on July 9 against the Atlanta Braves after 3 1/3 innings when his velocity was lower than normal.
+He left his last start on July 9 against the Atlanta Braves after 3 1/3 innings when his velocity was lower than normal.
 He had an MRI later that day.

 He was 5-3 with a 5.01 ERA in 13 starts this season.